MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/aip-quickstart-tutorial.md

 To enter the Azure Information Protection administrator portal:

 1. Access the Azure Admin portal here.
-2. On the left pane, locate the Azure Information Protection module, as follows: click **Browse** at the bottom of the list and start typing “Information” in the Filter field.
+2. On the left pane, locate the Azure Information Protection module, as follows: click **Browse** at the bottom of the list and start typing "Information" in the Filter field.
 The Azure Information Protection screen opens with the default policy, which is described in this guide.

 Every newly created tenant includes a default, pre-defined, Information Protection policy.
 Use this policy to experience the Azure Information Protection client, or edit this policy to create your own policy that meets your organizational needs.
 The default policy includes the following labels: